java/devjava-content/app/pages/learn/01_tutorial/01_your-first-java-app/02_building-with-intellij-idea.md

 [![Create test](/assets/images/intellij-idea/create-test.png)](/assets/images/intellij-idea/create-test.png)

 IntelliJ IDEA supports multiple testing libraries, including [JUnit 5](https://junit.org/junit5/), which is the [most used testing library for Java developers](https://www.jetbrains.com/lp/devecosystem-2023/java/#java_unittesting).
-If JUnit 5 is not part of your project yet, IntelliJ IDEA will note “JUnit5 library not found in the module”.
+If JUnit 5 is not part of your project yet, IntelliJ IDEA will note “JUnit5 library not found in the module.”
 Click **Fix** to have IntelliJ IDEA fix this for you.

 Note that the JUnit 5 dependency `junit-jupiter` is added to the `pom.xml` in the `<dependencies>` section.
 To make sure the dependencies work correctly in your project, **Load Maven Changes** by clicking the popup in the top right corner, or using the shortcut **⇧⌘I** (on macOS) or **Ctrl+Shift+O** (on Windows/Linux).